ourcodingclub/ourcodingclub.github.io/_tutorials/numpy.md

 ```
 There are also a number of packages available to allow you to open files of different formats as NumPy arrays (e.g. `netCDF4` for netCDF files).

-<a name="cautions"></a>

 ## Cautions when using NumPy
+{: #cautions}

 Some of you (with some experience in Python) might have felt something is not quite right.
 The culprit might be the fact that we have been able change the values of the original arrays within loops, which is not the default behaviour of Python!

 Consider the following code:
 ```python